5t111111/nvim-example-python3-plugin/README.md

 There is some VimL in the plugin that will print when Neovim is starting up:

-    Starting the example Python Plugin
+    Starting the example Python3 Plugin

 That will confirm that the VimL portions of the plugin are loading correctly.